After Treatment for a Mouth or Throat Tumor

 Treatment for a tumor may change the way you speak, chew, or eat.
 If so, your healthcare team will show you new ways to do these important tasks.
 Family, friends, and other people you trust can also help you adjust.

 Surgery to remove a tumor may make simple tasks harder to do for a while.
 If needed, your therapists can help you relearn how to chew or swallow food.
 If you have a stoma or a feeding tube, your healthcare team will show you how to care for it.
 If you have dentures, you may need to get new ones.
 And you may need to practice moving muscles in your neck or face.
 Members of your healthcare team can help.
 If you need help at home, ask them about home nurses and health aides.

 If you have your larynx removed, it will change the way you speak.
 But you can learn to speak again.
 A speech pathologist can help you use one or more of the following:

-A voice prosthesis, a special valve placed inside your throat to help you speak.
+Voice prosthesis.
+This is a special valve placed inside your throat to help you speak.
 The procedure to place the valve is called a tracheoesophageal puncture (TEP).

-In the future, you may need more exams, x-rays, tests, or treatment.
-Be sure to follow up with your health care team as directed.
+In the future, you may need more exams, X-rays, tests, or treatment.
+Be sure to follow up with your healthcare team as directed.
 It’s also important to do what you can to improve your health.